 Make commerce better for everyone by building interfaces that work everywhere.
-These guidelines will help you design, write, and build products that can be used in, and adapted for, every part of the world.
+These guidelines will help you design, write, and build products that can be used in every part of the world.

 We want our merchants to experience Shopify in a way that’s appropriate and meaningful to them, no matter where they are in the world.

 We aim to build one experience that works for all merchants in all of our markets.
 However, when a certain experience doesn’t fit a specific market, we should tailor it.